Nym Node Configuration

 operation check_nymtun_iptables completed successfully.

-5. Apply rules for wireguad routing
+5. Remove old and apply new rules for wireguad routing

 ./network_tunnel_manager.sh apply_iptables_rules_wg